Drew-Alleman/drewalleman.xyz/_posts/2025-12-30-killing-floor-reversing-part-4-cleaning-the-entity-list-with-aactor-physics.md

 I added it to Cheat Engine, watch the number change from `1`-`2` while im falling.
 ![physics](/assets/images/physics.gif) <br>

-also watch what happens when I change it to `4`.
+Then when I changed it to `4`, I started flying.
 ![flying](/assets/images/flying.gif)<br><br>